applied-science/js-interop/README.md

 # applied-science/js-interop

-A JavaScript interop library for ClojureScript.
+A JavaScript-interop library for ClojureScript.

 ## Features